jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (b) restrained from acting in the ways referred to in paragraph (a).
 (2) If subsection (1) applies, costs and other expenses arising out of the proceeding or incurred in doing the things to which the proceeding relates—
-  (a) must not be paid out of general revenues by the local authority; and (b) must be paid, by order of the Court, by the members of the local authority who, by voting or otherwise, assented to the acts concerned.
+  (a) must not be paid out of general revenues by the local authority; and (b) must be paid, by order of the court, by the members of the local authority who, by voting or otherwise, assented to the acts concerned.
-(3) The Court must not make an order under subsection (2) against a member of the local authority if the member proves that, in doing the act concerned,—
+(3) The court must not make an order under subsection (2) against a member of the local authority if the member proves that, in doing the act concerned,—
   (a) the member acted in good faith and in accordance with the written advice of the solicitor to the local authority; or (b) the member acted honestly and reasonably and, having regard to all the circumstances of the case, the member ought fairly to be excused.